Table of Contents

 - Where to stay: The People - Paris Bercy, a new hostel in the 12eme with ensuite rooms and a fabulous rooftop!

 - Features: Lots of greenery and the Marché d'Aligre.
-As this is more residential, it's not a must-visit arrondissement.
+As this is more residential, I would not consider it a must-visit arrondissement.
 However, it can be nice for people who have visited Paris multiple times!

-As the up-and-coming 13th arrondissement, you'll find street art, murals, and artsy vibes!
+As the up-and-coming 13th arrondissement, I hope you're prepared to find street art, murals, and artsy vibes!